 In my overview, I have more than 4k characters.

-The overview can separate a lurking freelancer with the one who is really serious about being a freelancer.
+The overview can separate a lurking freelancer with the one who is serious about being a freelancer.

 4. Category and Skills